Healthcare company

 Designing a Custom IT Management MVP

-With support from leaders, I conducted interviews and workshops with key stakeholders to diagnose why the previous tool failed.
+I conducted interviews and workshops with key stakeholders to diagnose why the previous tool failed.
+The compiled information helped align stakeholders on the direction.

 Key Insights: